vendia/examples/workshops/smart-contract/README-Milestone6c.md

 Now we have everything we need to create our enrichment smart contract.
 Let's create it on Vendia Share.
 If you don't remember how to do that, refer to [milestone 5](README-Milestone5.md).

 Note: Do not forget that we need appropriate permissions to create them.
-Refer to [milestone 4](README-Milestone4.md) is you don't remember.
+Refer to [milestone 4](README-Milestone4.md) if you don't remember.

 ## Testing Your Understanding